Policies

 Course payment is due prior to the start of teaching for the upcoming month, and is not refundable, unless by the decision of the freelancer in the event of the student facing economic setback, sickness, family emergency, etc. An agreement to begin teaching requires a medium-term time commitment, both from the student and of the freelance teacher.
 Once this commitment has been made, that time slot belongs to the student.
 A sudden decision to stop and receive a refund results in lost funds and the loss of potential work.
 This requirement is reasonable and standard practice in South Korea.

-On time is early.
+Time is the most precious currency; it cannot be replenished, nor can it be refunded.
 Message early for class rescheduling; arrive at the zoom class 3 minutes early; send in payment early in the month; ask questions and talk about your needs early.
 Good things will happen by being on time.